donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data.rst

 Transfer data
 =============

 To transfer data, you should use a HTTP-based file transfer called `WebDAV <https://nl.wikipedia.org/wiki/WebDAV>`_.
 To use this, you need a username and password.

+*Only RU and RadboudUMC employees can use the credentials provided by their employer (u-, z-, or e- number and its password) to use WebDAV file transfer.*

 .. toctree::
    :maxdepth: 1